jfranmatheu/Blender_collectioranth_addon/README.md

 # Blender_collectioranth_addon
-Collectioranth script by Pablo Vazquez converted to addon
+## Collectioranth script by Pablo Vazquez converted to addon, for Blender 2.80